Nebu0528/Worldleo/README.md

 # **Welcome to Worldleo!** #

-An all in one Conference Application made and designed for developpers made with the Agora App builder with my implementation to chat in real-time and create polls using Reactjs, Nodejs, Javascript and Typescript!
+An all in one Conference Application made and designed for developers made with the Agora App builder with my implementation to chat in real-time and create polls using Reactjs, Nodejs, Javascript and Typescript!

 ![image](https://user-images.githubusercontent.com/85001440/147855311-0948b1b1-9045-4ec3-b617-9253bab24b50.png)